HELGA TODD NEWLY QUALIFIED TEACHER AWARD (NQTA) Oxford

 ABOUT THE AWARD

-- To organise informal teacher training workshops
+- to organise informal teacher training workshops as requested

-- To contribute to extra-curricular programmes.
+- to contribute to extra-curricular programmes

-Improved confidence in spoken English is always a valuable outcome for the Indian teachers and their students.
+Improved confidence in spoken English is also always a valuable outcome for the Indian teachers and their students.

 WHAT VOLUNTEERS HAVE DONE

-Joined a school trip
+Joined school trips

-Weekend trips to Amritsar, Kolkata,
+Weekend trips to – amongst others – Amritsar, Kolkata, Mussoorie

 Visited other volunteers

 This project has been beneficial to volunteers and host schools.
 Awardees have had unforgettable experiences and have formed a UK alumni group to stay in touch.
 Some maintain links with their host school and teachers.
+A HTTEF trustee will be visiting possible new schools for summer 2019.

 If you’d like to express an interest, please click here to contact us.